lennartvansluijs/spectroscopic-transit-search/README.md

 # Spectroscopic Transit Search

-These are Python tools for a Spectroscopic Transit Search, as detailed in van Sluijs et al. (2019).
+These are Python tools for a Spectroscopic Transit Search, as detailed in ... .
 This github repository contains the following repositories:
 * [figures](https://github.com/lennartvansluijs/spectroscopic-transit-search/paper) contains the final Figures
 * [data](https://github.com/lennartvansluijs/spectroscopic-transit-search/data) contains the spectral data of Beta Pictoris
 * [scripts](https://github.com/lennartvansluijs/spectroscopic-transit-search/paper) contains the Python scripts used to create the plots